BACK

 As a consequence of the lack of transparency, everyone I interviewed felt they had to look at every single possible activity on that page (phew!).

-It turns out that scrolling up and down a long page full of similar looking items requires a great deal of mental effort (jargon: cognitive load) and is hard work for all users, irrespective of their age or savviness with technology & screens.
+Scrolling up and down a long page full of similar looking items requires a great deal of mental effort (jargon: cognitive load) and is hard work for all users, irrespective of their age or savviness with technology & screens.

 The key words here are "similar looking".